BitcoinCharlotte/BitcoinCharlotte-Source/source/about.md

 ---
 # About Bitcoin Charlotte

-We provide bitcoin resources, socials, presentations, weekly briefs and more for the local community.
-Our intention is to connect like minded individuals, educate each other on best practices, and have fun while doing it!
+We host socials and educational events for the Charlotte community to learn about Bitcoin.
+Our intention is to connect in person for networking, education and fun.
+These gatherings are truly invaluable experiences where long term friendships, life changing ideas, and business ventures are developed.

-<i>Interested in having your Bitcoin company, product or service highlighted in our social media, newsletter, and at our events? <a href="mailto:jacob@bitcoincharlotte.org?subject=To the Moon Bitcoin Charlotte Sponsorship">Send us a message</a>! </i>
+<i>Interested in having your company, product or service highlighted in our social media, newsletter, and at our events? <a href="mailto:jacob@bitcoincharlotte.org?subject=Bitcoin Charlotte Sponsorship">Send us a message</a>! </i>

-## To the Moon Sponsors! &#128640;
+## Sponsors

 <article style="margin:20px 0 50px">
 <div class="row">